How to body score your horse

 As you feel your way along each section, use the chart and descriptions below to objectively score your horse.
 Many horses carry their fat unevenly on their bodies, so you will often have to average the scores of the different areas.

 0 = Emaciated

-- No fatty tissue can be felt – skin tight over bones
+- No fat can be felt with skin pulled tight over bones

 1 = Very thin